Adham-Hassan-FT/IMaint_lite/PROJECT_DOCUMENT_C014.md

 #### Technical Architecture

 1. **Frontend**:
-   - React for the user interface with TypeScript for type safety
+   - React Native for the mobile application with TypeScript for type safety
-   - TailwindCSS and shadcn/ui for a responsive, component-based design system
+   - Custom styling based on TailwindCSS principles for native mobile components
    - React Query for efficient data fetching and state management
+   - React Navigation for cross-platform navigation
-   - Progressive enhancements for mobile-first operation
+   - True native performance for field technicians

 2. **Backend**:
    - Node.js with Express providing a RESTful API